 The new Portarlington Pier was completed in 2017 and has been a popular fishing, boating and diving spot.
 It’s also home to Port Phillip Ferries and the Port Phillip mussel farming industry.

-The next stage of works will deliver vital improvements such as a covered walkway to the ferry terminal, a new strengthened pier head, widened deck to provide safer access, and an accessible low landing.
-Upgrades to the pier will support local aquaculture fishers, the ferry service and other harbour visitors, as well as creating jobs during construction.
+The works have delivered vital improvements such as a covered walkway to the ferry terminal, a new strengthened pier head, widened deck to provide safer access, and an accessible low landing.
+Upgrades to the pier support local aquaculture fishers, the ferry service and other harbour visitors, as well as creating jobs during construction.

 Works being undertaken include: